MiracleFactory/MF-Project-Unrevealed-Powers/README.md

 # Unrevealed-Powers
 Sharing inspiring knowledge for CS learners.
-Once you unrevealed your power, you can create the world.
+Once you unleashed your power, you can create the world.